One of the most important, and oftentimes overlooked steps in the coffee making process is the coffee grind.

 Though it may be simpler to buy pre-ground coffee, the quality will be nowhere near to that of freshly ground coffee beans.
 Thus, it’s important to understand the proper coffee grind required for different brewing methods.
-In this article, we’ll discuss the best grind for various coffee makers with our coffee grind chart below.
+See our coffee grind chart below!

 Coffee Grind Chart

 Each brewing method requires different sizes of coffee grounds.
 Here’s a coffee grinder chart showing the best coffee grinds to use for a French press, pour over, siphon, stovetop espresso, and Turkish coffee maker.